Trophy Painting In Calgary By Eco Star Painting

 - Next step was to remove the surface dust with a tack cloth

-- After it was cleaned with a tack cloth, a first coat of lacquer primer was applied.
+- After it was cleaned with a tack cloth, the first coat of lacquer primer was applied.

 - Next, more of the Bondo compound was used to fill in the remaining imperfections.